 Throughout all four years, children will have the opportunity to study famous artists of significant historical and global cultural standing, enabling pupils to expand their understanding of their place as artists within a wider context.
 Children are encouraged to take a pride in the sketchbooks they use throughout TAB Junior and view them as a space to record their artistic journey, using the skills of self-reflection and enquiry that help build self-esteem and critical understanding.

-At TAB we intend for the art curriculum to provide children with the opportunity to experiment with a range of different materials and develop the ability to manipulate these materials to create a desired effect.
-Over the four years here at TAB the children will be given the opportunities to develop an understanding about art work and how it impacts differently on different people.
-Children will have many opportunities to revisit certain techniques and practise key skills – such as moulding clay to create 3D form or using life drawing skills in portraiture – showing progression in artistic ability from Year 3 to Year 6.
-Teachers will plan and differentiate art lessons that allow the children to make progress using a skills continuum.
+There are five main areas of art that we study at TAB: drawing / sketching, painting, 3D sculpture, collage and printing.
+Occasionally, children may also experience photography too.
+Children will have many opportunities to revisit certain techniques and practise key skills – such as moulding clay to create 3D forms or using life drawing skills in portraiture – showing progression in artistic ability from Year 3 to Year 6.
+Teachers will plan and differentiate art lessons that allow the children to make progress using our TAB skills continuum.

 Children who are interested in art hugely benefit from opportunities to see other people’s art work, therefore visits to museums and art galleries are a great way to inspire them further.
 However, if you can’t fit in a real-life trip, why not try a virtual gallery visit?
 Visit these websites to view the artwork on display (please check all artworks are age-appropriate for your child first):

 Colouring books – Children of all ages love colouring books and they are a fabulous way for the children to develop skills in an enjoyable way.
 Children can use colouring books to experiment with colour combinations, shading, colour for effects and the ability to be accurate.